Cyrano de Bergerac (1950 film)

-Cyrano de Bergerac is a 1950 American adventure comedy film based on the 1897 French alexandrine drama Cyrano de Bergerac by Edmond Rostand.
+Cyrano de Bergerac is a 1950 American adventure-romance film based on the 1897 French alexandrine drama Cyrano de Bergerac by Edmond Rostand.
 It uses poet Brian Hooker's 1923 English blank-verse translation as the basis for its screenplay.
 The film was the first film version in English of Rostand's play, although there had been several previous film adaptations in various languages.

 The film was produced by Stanley Kramer and directed by Michael Gordon.
 José Ferrer received the Academy Award for Best Actor for his performance as Cyrano de Bergerac.

 The film lapsed into the public domain in the mid-1980s.
 In 2022, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant".

 Plot

-In seventeenth-century Paris, poet and supreme swordsman Cyrano de Bergerac stops a play from being shown because he claims to dislike the bombastic style of the principal actor, Montfleury.
+In seventeenth-century Paris, poet and master swordsman Cyrano de Bergerac stops a play from being performed because he had previously banned the principal actor, Montfleury, from the stage for a month.
 Annoyed aristocrat Vicomte de Valvert provokes Cyrano into a duel by insulting Cyrano's enormous nose.
 Cyrano composes a ballade for the duel and recites it during the sword fight.
-With the last line, he stabs Valvert.
+With the last line, he fatally stabs Valvert.

-Cyrano's friend Le Bret warns him that he has made powerful enemies of his victim's friends, but Cyrano is not concerned.
+Cyrano's friend Le Bret warns him that he has made powerful enemies of his victim's friends, but Cyrano is unconcerned.
 When Le Bret presses him for the real reason why he hates Montfleury, Cyrano admits that he became jealous when he saw Montfleury smiling at his beautiful cousin Roxane.
-He confesses that although he is in love with her, he harbors no hope of romance because of his large nose.
-Roxane requests to see Cyrano in the morning, when he is finally emboldened to act.
+He confesses that although he is in love with her, he harbors no hope of romance because of his nose.
+Roxane requests to see Cyrano in the morning, which finally gives him hope.

 Pastry chef and fellow poet Ragueneau approaches Cyrano for help.
 Ragueneau has learned that the Comte De Guiche, a nobleman whom he had mocked with his verses, has hired a hundred ruffians to teach him a lesson.
-Cyrano escorts him, kills eight of the horde and repels the rest.
+Cyrano escorts him, kills eight of the horde and drives off the rest.

 The next day, before he can tell Roxane of his feelings, she informs him that she has fallen in love with guardsman Christian de Neuvillette, although she has never spoken to him.
 Cyrano hides his devastation and agrees to help her.

 Cyrano befriends Christian and discovers that he is infatuated with Roxane but is too inept with words to woo her.
 To help him, Cyrano composes Christian's love letters to Roxane, which she finds irresistible.
 Christian wants no more help and tries to speak to Roxane directly, but he fails miserably and she returns home in an angry huff.
 Cyrano, hiding in the bushes, comes to his rescue, but this time by imitating Christian's voice and speaking to Roxane from under her balcony.
-He is so eloquent that he unintentionally wins a kiss for Christian from Roxane.
+He is so eloquent that he wins Roxane's heart for Christian.